rGarmendia/terraform-kubernetes/docs/cluster-improvements.md

 # Cluster Enhancement Plan

 > Disclaimer: All times are approximate, and please be aware that not all the plan applies for the KinD cluster.
+A couple of these improvements were implemented in the KinD cluster, but they exceed its technical capacity and result in operational failures, so, they were removed.

 I would like to focus the enhancement plan on the following points:
 1. Observability
 2. Scalability
 3. Security
 4. Consistency
+5. Shift left

 ## 1. Observability
 To work on observability, we could focus on its three pillars.
 Currently, service meshes are an excellent option to support us in these aspects.

-1. Metrics:
+1. **Metrics:**
 To obtain available metrics, we could install Prometheus.
 This tool would allow us to obtain real-time metrics of all the workload within the cluster.

     For this, there are multiple strategies: